 (1) Based solely on information contained in a report on Schedule 13G filed on February 10, 2020 by G1 Execution Services, LLC ("G1"), Susquehanna Investment Group ("SIG") and Susquehanna Securities, LLC ("SS LLC").
 G1, SIG and SS LLC have shared voting power and shared dispositive power with respect to 4,197,838 shares of common stock.
-G1 has sole voting power and sole dispositive power with respect to 2,465 shares of common stock, SIG has sole voting power and sole dispositive power with respect to 488,685 shares of common stock, including options to buy 348,000 shares, and SS LLC has sole voting power and sole dispositive power with respect to 3,706,688 shares of common stock, including options to buy 2,596,300 shares.
+G1 has sole voting power and sole dispositive power with respect to 2,465 shares of common stock, SIG has sole voting power and sole dispositive power with respect to 488,685 shares of common stock, including options to buy 348,000 shares, and SS LLC has sole voting power and sole dispositive power with respect to 3,706,688 shares of common stock, including options to buy 348,000 shares, and SS LLC has sole voting power and sole dispositive power with respect to 3,706,688 shares of common stock, including options to buy 2,596,300 shares.
 These entities are affiliated independent broker-dealers which may be deemed a group.
 Each entity disclaims beneficial ownership of shares owned directly by the other entities.
 The address of SIG and SS LLC is 401 E. City Avenue, Suite 220, Bala Cynwyd, Pennsylvania 19004 and the address of G1 is 175 W. Jackson Boulevard, Suite 1700, Chicago, Illinois 60604.

 (2) Based solely on information contained in a report on Schedule 13G filed on February 13, 2020 by UDQ Private Trust Company, LLC ("UDQ Private Trust Company"), solely as trustee of certain trusts; DNS-BYMT, LLC ("DNS-BYMT"); G14 HoldCo, L.L.C. ("G14 Holdco"); and Gigi Pritzker Pucker, individually and as trustee of UDQ Trust, solely in such trust's capacity as the member of UDQ Private Trust Company.
 DNS-BYMT directly holds 1,727,262 shares of common stock.
 The controlling member of DNS-BYMT is G14 HoldCo and in such capacity may be deemed to beneficially own such shares of common stock.
 The sole managers of DNS-BYMT and G14 HoldCo are Edward W. Rabin and Derek Arend, who may be deemed to have shared voting and dispositive power over the shares held directly by DNS-BYMT.
-UDQ Private Trust Company is the sole member of G14 HoldCo and in such capacity may be deemed to beneficially own the shares of common stock held directly by DNS-BYMT as well as 2,061,773 the shares of common stock held by certain trusts for which it also serves as trustee.
+UDQ Private Trust Company is the sole member of G14 HoldCo and in such capacity may be deemed to beneficially own the shares of common stock held directly by DNS-BYMT.
+UDQ Private Trust Company is the sole member of G14 HoldCo and in such capacity may be deemed to beneficially own the shares of common stock held directly by DNS-BYMT awell as 2,061,773 the shares of common stock held by certain trusts for which it also serves as trustee.
 UDQ Trust is the sole member of UDQ Private Trust Company and in such capacity may be deemed to beneficially own such 3,789,035 shares of common stock.
-Gigi Pritzker Pucker is the trustee of UDQ Trust and in such capacity may be deemed to beneficially own such shares of common stock.
-The investment decisions of UDQ Private Trust Company are made by the Trust Committee of its board of managers, consisting of Gigi Pritzker Pucker, Michael A. Pucker, Timothy M. Hurd, Edward W. Rabin, Paula H. McMenamin, Derek Arend and P. Daniel Donohue.
-The voting decisions of UDQ Private Trust Company are made by the independent members of the Trust Committee and exclude Gigi Pritzker Pucker and Michael A. Pucker.
+Gigi Pritzker Pucker is the trustee of UDQ Trust and in such capacity may be deemed to beneficially own such 3,789,035 shares of common stock.
+Gigi Pritzker Pucker is the trust Committee of its board of managers, consisting of Gigi Pritzker Pucker, Michael A. Pucker, Timothy M. Hurd, Edward W. Rabin, Paula H. McMenamin, Derek Arend and P. Daniel Donohue.
+The voting decisions of UDQ Private Trust Commany are made by the independent members of the Trust Committee and exclude Gigi Pritzker Pucker and Michael A. Pucker.
 The members of the Trust Committee disclaim beneficial ownership as a result of serving on the Trust Committee.
-The address for each of DNS-BYMT, G14 HoldCo and UDQ Private Trust Company is 350 South Main Avenue, Suite 402, Sioux Falls, South Dakota 57104.
-The business address of Gigi Pritzker Pucker is 150 North Riverside Plaza, Suite 3300, Chicago, Illinois 60606.
+The address for each of DNS-BYMT